Skip to content

 0

-I want to use Amazon Simple Email Service (Amazon SES) as the SMTP host to send emails from Amazon Managed Workflows for Apache Airflow (Amazon MWAA) DAG tasks.
+I want to use Amazon Simple Email Service (Amazon SES) as the Simple Mail Transfer Protocol (SMTP) host to send emails from a Directed Acyclic Graph (DAG) task on Amazon Managed Workflows for Apache Airflow (Amazon MWAA).

 Resolution

-To use Amazon SES as the SMTP host to send emails from Amazon MWAA DAG tasks, complete the following steps:
+To use Amazon SES as the SMTP host to send emails from a DAG task on Amazon MWAA, complete the following steps:

 1. Set up email sending with Amazon SES.